Need for demons

 You are exposed to dioxin daily from fires including vehicle exhaust as well as from exposure to dirt and in foods and beverages that you consume.

 Humans and insects are animals.
 Herbicides are designed to kill plants, not animals.
 Plants have a radically different biology than animals.
-If insecticide does not adversely affect humans, it is extremely unlikely that herbicide would.
+If insecticide does not adversely affect humans, it is extremely unlikely and even more unlikely that herbicides would.

 I am not an apologist for the military